Sledmine/mercury/README.md

 To download and use Mercury in your computer you have to download Windows binaries from the releases tab or from the official site.

 ### Building Mercury
-Mercury uses [LuaPower](https://luapower.com) as the base of the project, this is needed to get the needed amount of libraries and files to bundle/compile the code in this repository.
+Mercury uses [LuaPower](https://luapower.com) as the base of the project, this is needed to get the required amount of libraries and files to bundle/compile the code in this repository.

 Some libraries and tools are needed too:
 - [LuaSec](https://github.com/brunoos/luasec)